tarunabagh19/flightdelays_machine-learning/README.md

-Flight Delays Prediction Using Machine Learning ✈️
+🛫 Flight Delays Prediction (Using Machine Learning)
-A machine learning project that predicts flight delays using flight history and weather data.
-Core to the approach is leveraging Recurrent Neural Networks (RNNs) to model temporal patterns and key flight attributes.
+A deep learning project designed to predict flight delays using historical flight records and weather data.
+It leverages Recurrent Neural Networks (RNNs) to learn temporal patterns and essential flight characteristics that influence delay outcomes.

-Overview
+📌 Project Overview
-This repository demonstrates how deep learning can forecast flight delays by modeling sequences of past flight data and associated features.
-By combining flight and weather information, it aims to anticipate disruptions before they happen.
+This repository illustrates how to forecast flight delays by modeling past flight sequences and environmental inputs.
+The RNN model learns from features such as carrier code, origin/destination airports, scheduling time, distance, and weather indicators to estimate the likelihood or magnitude of delays.

+This project is based on an example shared in a GitHub notebook under the repository tarunabagh19/flightdelays_machine-learning discussed on Stack Overflow sesarju.eu stackoverflow.com
+.

-Installation
+⚙️ Installation & Setup
-Make sure you have Python 3.7 or later installed.
-Then clone the repository and install dependencies.
+Ensure Python 3.7 or later is installed.
+Clone the repository and install dependencies:

 bash
 Copy